 RethinkDB challenge: find a bug, get a job

-server.
-Then, in a language of your choice, write an automated fuzzer
+a language of your choice, write an automated fuzzer that sends randomized

-the server, or a combination of approaches.
-We will consider all
+faulty traffic to the server, or a combination of approaches.
+We will consider

 - Make the tests better.
 We’ll give you an EC2 budget large enough to build something cool.
 You’ll develop continuous integration tools with ability to spin up new machines to quickly test a branch with one command, and anything else awesome that you can dream up.